jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

 All boards are designed by JHU and built specifically for the dVRK unless mentioned otherwise.

 **QLA**
-  Motor power board, Quad Linear Amplifier, JHU designed board with power for up to 4 axis.
+  Motor power board, Quad Linear Amplifier, JHU designed board with power for up to 4 axes.
 Used in Classic arm controllers (2 per controller) and Classic SUJ controller.

 **dRAC**
   Motor power board 10 PWM power lines, JHU designed board to power up to 7 motors and 3 brakes.
 Used in Si controllers.

 **FPGA**
   Logic board designed by JHU, mated with QLAs or dRAC.
-Provides 2 FireWire adapters to daisy chain and connect to PC.
+Provides 2 FireWire adapters to daisy-chain and connect to PC.
 Versions 2+ also includes an Ethernet adapter.
 Version 3+ uses a newer FPGA, 2 FireWire and 2 Ethernet adapters, a dual-core ARM processor boots from a micro-SD card.

 **QLA-FPGA**
   Board set including a QLA and FPGA board.
 Used in the Classic arm controllers, up to CA9 (see :ref:`controller versions <controller-versions>`).